thenitish23121991/textarea/README.md

 textarea
 ========

-An example textarea with text editor features, inserts tag and text weights based on user selection.
+An example textarea with text editor features, inserts tag and text weights based on user selection, powered with require.js